apzuk/cron/README.md

 * Cron expression consists of only numbers. `mon` | `january` | `@monthly` are not supported
 * `*` is passed as an argument backslashed `\*`
-* The following argument after the expression is taken as the `command`
+* The next argument after the expression is taken as the `command`
 * Rules are tested according this source https://crontab.guru

 ## Usage